andybalham/blog-source-code/blog-posts/published/serverless-azure-05-blob-events.md

 Now I had my Azure Function triggering, I could start on the actual functionality.
 Developing this would be much easier if I could run my code locally.
 A bit of searching turned up the article [Debugging Azure Function Event Grid Triggers Locally](https://harrybellamy.com/posts/debugging-azure-function-event-grid-triggers-locally/).

-However, this did point me in the right direction, but still did not work.
-This prompted more searching which turned up the following two articles:
+This did point me in the right direction, but I could not get it to work.
+More searching then turned up the following two articles:

 - [Unable to debug Event Grid Trigger Azure function locally](https://stackoverflow.com/questions/77543838/unable-to-debug-event-grid-trigger-azure-function-locally)
 - [Azure Event Grid Trigger function is not working locally](https://github.com/Azure/Azure-Functions/issues/2426)

-What turns out to be the misleading part, is this comment added by Visual Studio to the boilerplate Azure Function code.
+These both highlighted that this comment, added by Visual Studio to the boilerplate Azure Function code, is misleading.

 ```csharp
 // Default URL for triggering event grid function in the local environment.
 // http://localhost:7071/runtime/webhooks/EventGrid?functionName={functionname}
 ```

-It turns out that the port number is not always `7071`.
+The port number is not always `7071`.
 To find out what it is, you need to look in the `launchSettings.json` file.

 ![Launch settings file in Visual Studio](https://github.com/andybalham/blog-source-code/blob/master/blog-posts/images/serverless-azure-05-blob-events/launch-settings-file-in-visual-studio.png?raw=true)